"You are the average of the five people you spend the most time with."

 Seek What Challenges Us

-The Mature Lover seeks friendships that make us uncomfortable in the right way—where we rise to meet someone rather than stooping to feel superior.
+The Mature Lover seeks friendships that stretch us in the right way.
+We rise to meet someone rather than stooping to feel superior.

 Know When to Walk Away

-Staying in destructive relationships out of loyalty helps no one.
-Enabling dysfunction isn't love.
-The Mature Lover knows when to stay and when to go.
-He walks away when staying means drowning together.
+Staying in a destructive relationship out of loyalty helps nobody.
+Propping up someone's dysfunction is not love.
+The Mature Lover knows when to stay and when to leave.
+He walks away when staying means both men go down.